 - Must be degated manually

-The runner directs plastic to the edge of the cavity at the parting line, but then the gate drops below the parting line and tunnels upward to fill the part from below.
+For a submarine gate design, the runner directs plastic to the edge of the cavity at the parting line, but then the gate drops below the parting line and tunnels upward to fill the part from below.
 This design is only possible on two-plate mold construction.